Your Laravel application runs faster on PHP 8.3 — and the upgrade path is shorter than most teams expect.

 json_validate() speeds up API payload handling

-Before PHP 8.3, validating incoming JSON required parsing the full payload — an expensive operation at scale.
+Before PHP 8.3, validating incoming JSON required parsing the full payload.
 The new json_validate() function checks structure without full decoding.
 For Laravel APIs processing thousands of webhook events per hour — Nova Poshta, LiqPay, Monobank — this reduces CPU load on validation middleware.

 Readonly property amendments

 PHP 8.3 allows readonly properties to be reinitialized during object cloning.
-This matters for Laravel applications that use value objects extensively — for example, cloning an Order model with an updated status while keeping all other properties immutable.
-Less boilerplate, fewer custom clone methods, faster development cycles.
+This matters for Laravel applications that use value objects extensively — less boilerplate, fewer custom clone methods, faster development cycles.

 #[Override] attribute prevents silent method errors